SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 * I would implement a database that would allow all users scores and usernames to be stored so that new users would be able to compare their score to previous players.
 * I would implement a pause button, to allow users to stop the game in case of emergencies without having to restart the game again.
 * I would want to be able to implement a share button that allows you to share this game to socials or peers.
+* I would add a function to create a tick or a cross for everytime an answer is selected depending on if its correct or wrong.
+(In case for users with vision imparement such as color blindness.)

 ### Accessibility